Cao-Jinyu/IncubatePi/README.md

 * **ReadTemp:** Reads the temperature from a DS18B20 using the RPI's one wire interface.
 The temperate read sample rate is once every 5 seconds.
 * **PID:** Encapsulates a general PID controller.

+The latency between the temperature reading and the incubator temperature change has been tested to be no longer than 1 minute for temperature fluctuations of 1 degree Celsius.

 The main software is executed in one thread, and child threads can be created to handle the temperature measurements and other external interrupts.

 ### Printed Circuit Boards